 Robinhood is a US-based, zero-fee discount broker established in 2013.
 The company is regulated by top-tier financial authorities, such as the US Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

-We selected Robinhood as Best broker for beginners for 2020, based on an in-depth analysis of 57 online brokers that included testing their live accounts.
+We selected Robinhood as Best free stock trading platform and Best app for stock trading for 2021, based on an in-depth analysis of 70+ online brokers that included testing their live accounts.
 Check out the complete list of winners.

 Robinhood pros and cons

 Robinhood offers commission-free US stock trading without withdrawal and inactivity fees.
 Its mobile and web trading platforms are user-friendly and well designed.
 Account opening is seamless, fully digital and fast.

 On the downside, Robinhood provides only a limited selection of assets, focusing mostly on the US market.
 Customer support is available via e-mail only, which is sometimes slow.
 The educational material lineup is slim.

 |• Free US stock and ETF trading||• Limited product range|